Chapter 34:

 Yamada loved to teach sculpting in the open air, near the sculpting cabin and under the shade of an extended old roof structure.
 Weird at first but appreciated quickly by the students who are cooped up in classrooms and cabins.

-With the occupied students Ryu was sculpting as well, trying to emulate fabric fluidity on a stone like that one sculpture in the city museum.
+With the occupied students, Ryu was sculpting as well, trying to emulate fabric fluidity on a stone like that one sculpture in the city museum.

-He sat in the corner of the last row, far away from the teacher's eye so he won't tell him that this is a very advanced technique and he should focus on the basics and blah blah.
+He sat in the corner of the last row, far away from the teacher's eye so he wouldn't tell him that this is a very advanced technique and he should focus on the basics and blah blah.
 He felt the need for a side quest.

 'Maybe my roommate is a bad influence?'

-Well Yamada was checking every student one by one, at least he got a breezy spot.
+Yamada was checking every student one by one, at least he got a breezy spot.

 "Carve deeper, you're grazing over the stone too lightly."
 The teacher told him.

-"No no, continue with this one."
+"No, no, continue with this one."

 "It's messy thought."